-Learning NYC parking signs for no standing takes relentless repetition
+Learning all the NYC parking signs for “No Standing” take relentless repetition

-Learning the three iconic NYC parking signs is not an easy task.
-And separating the parking ticket wheat from the myths and mysteries of the 3 no standing zones chaff is even more difficult, especially when the two little words, “no standing” are not displayed on the parking sign.
+Learning the NYC parking rules for, no standing, no parking, and no stopping is not an easy task.
+And separating the truth from the myths for the three parking zones is even more difficult, especially when the two little words, “no stopping, “no standing” or “no parking” do not appear on the parking sign.

-For example, check out the above photo of the two parking signs on the same gotcha pole.
+For example, check out the above photo of two parking signs on the same gotcha pole.
 The top red sign is easy, right?
 It displays those two little words, “no standing.”
 But, what about the bottom white sign that says, “Truck Loading Only?”
-Is it a no standing sign?
-The answer, yes.
-How do I know? because you have to read the rule and it tells you a Truck Loading Only is a no standing rule (Yikes)!
+Is it a no standing sign, no parking sign, or a no stopping sign?
+(Answer: No standing).

 No Standing Zone

-You can pick up or drop off a passenger with her stuff in a no parking zone, as long as you stop temporarily and expeditiously drop off or pick up the passenger and her stuff and leave the area immediately.
+On the other hand, you can pick up or drop off a passenger with her stuff in a no parking zone.
+But, you can only stop temporarily and expeditiously drop off or pick up the passenger and her stuff and leave the area immediately.
+No waiting!

 Take this brief 3 question quiz